beautifier/js-beautify/README.md

-  -C, --comma-first                 Put commas at the beginning of new line instead of end -O, --operator-position           Set operator position (before-newline|after-newline|preserve-newline) [before-newline] --indent-empty-lines              Keep indentation on empty lines
+  -C, --comma-first                 Put commas at the beginning of new line instead of end -O, --operator-position           Set operator position (before-newline|after-newline|preserve-newline) [before-newline] --indent-empty-lines              Keep indentation on empty lines --templating                      List of templating languages (auto,django,erb,handlebars,php) ["auto"] auto = none in JavaScript, all in html
 ```

 Which correspond to the underscored option keys for both library interfaces